ahmedsamy200/Healthcare-Booking-Platform/README.md

 * **Update Profile:** Providing users with the ability to update their profiles keeps their information accurate and up to date.

+* **Book a New Appointment with Doctor:** Patients can schedule appointments with doctors at their convenience and can book multiple appointments.

 * **Doctor Application:** Allowing users to apply to become a doctor on the site expands the pool of medical professionals and adds value to the platform.

-* **Book a New Appointment with Doctor:** Patients can schedule appointments with doctors at their convenience and can book multiple appointments.
+* **Doctor Appointments:** Doctor has the ability to add his available appointments.

+* **Doctor Offers:** Doctor can an offer.

 * **Admin Approval for Doctor Requests:** Admin approval for doctor applications ensures that only qualified professionals are listed on the platform.